Disc dog: Other disc dog organizations

 The US Disc Dog Nationals (USDDN), which has clubs organizing events in the US, Japan, the Netherlands, Italy, Germany, Poland, Czech Republic, Hungary, Canada, Australia and Turkey holds a championship series known as the USDDN Finals and US Disc Dog International Finals.
 Other competitions are sponsored by the Quadruped, the Flying Disc Dog Open, and the Purina Incredible Dog Challenge.

 The United Kingdom has the UK Disc Dog Association (UKDDA), which held seasonal competitions from March 2018 at The Dog Training Barn, Banbury, Oxfordshire, for the first time ever.

 Popularity

 Part of the popularity of the sport is its accessibility.
-All that is necessary to enjoy it is a level playing area, a dog, and a flying disc.
-Also, a little imagination is an extra plus for Freestyle competition.
+All that is necessary to play it is a level playing area, a dog, and a flying disc.
+Imagination can aid in the experience for Freestyle competition.
 It is estimated that over one million dogs play flying disc in the United States alone, though only a small percentage participate in organized competitions.

-Disc dogs are also popular attractions at sporting events as half-time entertainment.
-Going clear back to Ashley and his 8th inning performance in 1974, disc dogs have performed at countless football, basketball, baseball and soccer halftimes.
+Disc dogs also serve at sporting events as half-time entertainment.
+Since Ashley's 8^{th} inning performance in 1974, disc dogs have performed at countless football, basketball, baseball and soccer halftimes.
 They are many times found in amusement parks, county fairs and pet festivals of all kinds.
 There are a very small handful of trainers who even make a living doing these shows.